bidmachine/BidMachine-Unity-Plugin/Assets/README.md

 1.1 Download BidMachine Unity Plugin that includes the newest Android and iOS BidMachine SDK with major improvements.

-1.2 To import the BidMachine Unity plugin, double-click on the BidMachine-Unity-Plugin-1.0.9-05.07.2022.unitypackage , or go to Assets → Import Package → Custom Package .
+1.2 To import the BidMachine Unity plugin, double-click on the BidMachine-Unity-Plugin-1.1.0-01.08.2022.unitypackage , or go to Assets → Import Package → Custom Package .
 Keep all the files in the Importing Package window selected, and click Import .

 # Step 2.
 Project configuration

 2.1 Android

 Requirements:
-- Min Android SDK version - 15 (4.0.3 - 4.0.4, Ice Cream Sandwich).
+- Min Android SDK version - 16 (4.1, Jelly Bean).

 2.1.1 External Dependency Manager (Play Services Resolver) BidMachine Unity Plugin includes External Dependency Manager package.
 You need to complete these following steps to resolve BidMachine's dependencies: